-Here the term in brackets is GFF, whereas $\Cc_t \phi \in H^{2-\varepsilon}(\rho)$ almost surely. \end{lemma} \begin{proof} The latter part follows from preservation of Sobolev regularity by the cosine operator.
+The law of the bracketed term is GFF for all $t \in \R$, whereas $\Cc_t \psi \in H^{2-\varepsilon}(\rho^{1/2})$ almost surely. \end{lemma} \begin{proof} The latter part follows from the boundedness of $\Cc_t$ on $H^s(\rho)$ shown above.
 To prove the first part, we need to compute the covariance.
-For any test functions $\varphi$, $\psi$ we have
+For any test functions $f$, $g$ we have

-by independence of $Z$ and $u_0'$.
+by independence of $Z_L$ and $u_0'$.
 Because $\Cc_t$ is a self-adjoint operator, the first term becomes

 For the second term we have white noise covariance instead:

 Now the trigonometric identity $\sin^2 + \cos^2 = 1$ implies

 \end{proof}